rdeneau/gitbook-fsharp-training/functions/1-signature.md

 ### Type Void

+{% hint style="warning" %}
-☝ The issue with the`void` is that it's neither a type nor a value.
+The issue with the `void` is that it's neither a type nor a value.
+{% endhint %}

-💡 What about a `Void` type, a singleton with no data in it:
+💡 What about creating a `Void` type, a singleton with no data in it:

 ```csharp
 public class Void